kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/functions.md

   </base-disclaimer-content>
 </base-disclaimer>

 A function is a block of organized, reusable code that is used to perform a single, related action.
 Functions provide better modularity for your application and a high degree of code reusing.
+In JS, function is a value.

 ## Function Declaration